 In other words, the more traffic and backlinks a page on your website receives, the better that page will rank for your target keyword phrases.

-Unfortunately, getting traffic and backlinks are also a few of the most difficult things to do.
-This is why, in this article, we’re going to give you some practical tips for promoting your content and building links to your website.
+Unfortunately, getting traffic and backlinks are a few of the most difficult things to do.
+This is why this article will give you some practical tips for promoting your content and building links to your website.

 But first… let’s talk about how you can track your SEO progress.